 When shopping for a P2P site you’ll find a variety of options out there.
-Not all of them offer third-party damage and liability insurance.
+At first, not all of them offered complete third-party damage and liability insurance.
 Many early platform adapters saw that in order to make this a sustainable, scalable industry, insurance was key.

 On all three sites listed above, the insurance provided by the platform becomes the primary during the course of the rental.
 Each site has slightly different terms, so check for specific details.
-In addition to insurance, both Boatbound and Cruzin include towing services as part of the rental through BoatUS.
+In addition to insurance, some services offer or include towing insurance as part of the rental.

-Unlike charter-boat owners, as a P2P owner you have complete say over who rents your boat and how much you charge.
+And as for the boat owner, unlike charter-boat owners, as a P2P owner you have complete say over who rents your boat and how much you charge.
 “The owner always has control of their vessel and its available rental days.
 They have complete say and approval as to who they rent to,” says Jaclyn Baumgarten, co-founder and CEO of Cruzin.
-She also explains that if an owner has any doubts, they can take a renter out for a sea trial – and that, too, is covered by the site insurance.
+She also explains that if an owner has any doubts, they can take a renter out for a sea trial—and that, too, is covered by the site insurance.

 Get to know your renter